Walmart’s HRM: Compensation, Career Development

 2. Results of performance appraisals

-Employee knowledge, skills and abilities are basic criteria for assessing employees’ potential at Walmart.
-The human resource management objective is to ascertain what the employee is capable of doing.
-This information is used to support career development.
-Walmart has comprehensive information about employees’ KSAs based on recruitment documents and other records.
-In relation, the company uses the results of performance appraisals to assess employee potential.
+Walmart uses the results of performance appraisals to assess employee potential.
 The human resource management objective in using performance appraisal results is to determine the employee’s current capabilities and performance level.
-With these criteria for assessment of employee potential, Walmart also emphasizes leadership potential.
-The human resource management objective in this aspect is to support leadership development within the company.
-This aspect relates with the fact that about 70% of Walmart’s managers started as hourly sales employees with leadership potential.
+With these criteria for the assessment of employee potential, Walmart emphasizes leadership potential.
+The human resource management objective in this regard is to support leadership development within the company.
+This leadership aspect relates to the promotion of sales employees to supervisory and managerial positions in the retail business organization.

 Instituting Career Development Initiatives.
 Career development initiatives support the human resource management goal of improving the workforce, especially in filling leadership or managerial positions.
 Walmart’s approaches in instituting its career development initiatives are: